Why Adherence to your MS Drug Matters

 - Rotate sites appropriately, consider using an auto-injector, adjust the depth of the injection depending on the site, and leave the bubble in the syringe when you inject the drug.
 It actually serves a purpose.

 - Do your injections perpendicular to the skin unless instructed otherwise.
 Other ideas that could be discussed with your healthcare team are using a smaller needle, taking an oral antihistamine, applying a warm compress before injection and applying topical agents after injection.
 At EvergreenHealth, we are currently enrolling participants in a study of a topical anesthetic adhesive patch to reduce the pain of MS drug injection.
-You can check out our website for more information about the study.
+You can learn more about clinical trials.

 For oral drugs, tips for adherence include establishing a routine time of day for taking a medication, using a mediset or pillbox to keep the drugs sorted out, and jotting down the reasons why you may miss doses to identify a pattern and help find a solution.
 The three FDA-approved oral drugs are not supposed to be kept in the refrigerator - room temperature is good.
 They may be taken with food and food may reduce some of the side effects.
 Whatever drug you are on, ask your healthcare team for specific recommendations about how to take your treatment.